 Periodical cicadas are parasites of trees, more specifically of deciduous trees (leaves fall off in the fall) native to the region in which the periodical cicadas exist (maples, oaks, ash, etc.).
-The term parasite has negative connotations, but in the grand scheme of things parasites can benefit their hosts, or other species by keeping their hosts in check.
+The term parasite has negative connotations, but in the grand scheme of things, parasites can benefit their hosts, or other species by keeping their hosts in check.

 Cicadas provide trees a service by pruning the weak branches of a tree.
 Cicadas lay eggs in the branch, weak branches wither and die (“flagging”), and the tree benefits from that by not having to waste energy on a weak or diseased branch.

 A small percentage of small, weak trees will die during each emergence, particularly non-native species (like imported ornamentals).
 This can be frustrating for people concerned with the landscaping on their property, but in terms of trees in general, it’s not as bad as it seems.
 The fertilizing and pruning cicadas perform will actually benefit the older trees in such a way that will encourage them to produce more seeds the following year.
-Any loss of trees will be balanced by gains the following years.
-Also cicadas may do native trees a favor by weakening or killing non-native ornamental trees, which compete for the native tree’s food.
+Any loss of trees will be balanced by gains in the following years.
+Also, cicadas may do native trees a favor by weakening or killing non-native ornamental trees, which compete for the native tree’s food.